Autodesk-Forge/forge-dataviz-iot-reference-app/README.md

 ### Signing up for a Forge account and creating a Forge app

 1. Go to https://forge.autodesk.com/

-   a.
-Sign in if you have an account
+    - Sign in if you have an account
-   b.
-Create an account if you don't have one
+    - Create an account if you don't have one
 2. Select your `avatar` on the top/right corner and choose `My Apps`
    ![My Avatar/My Apps](./docs/my_app.png)
 3. Click `Create App >` button on the top/right.